F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ![architecture](images/standaloneMultiCluster.png)

-Below is the sample Multi-Cluster Config in an Extended Global ConfigMap.
+Below is the sample Multi-Cluster Config in an Extended ConfigMap.
 ```
   extendedSpec: |
     externalClustersConfig:    -------------------------------------|----------------------------|                            |